roboogle/gtkmvc3/gtkmvco/docs/manual/impl.rst

 The ``ListStore`` is of course not contained in the view, but it is created and stored in the Model.
-If the model had to be also a ``ListStore`` (i.e.  derived from it) ``MyModel`` had to derive from ``gtkmvc.ListStoreModel`` instead of ``Model``.
+If the model had to be also a ``ListStore`` (i.e.  derived from it) ``MyModel`` had to derive from ``gtkmvc3.ListStoreModel`` instead of ``Model``.
 To keep things easier, Has--A relationship is chosen. ::

- from gtkmvc import Model
+ from gtkmvc3 import Model
  import gtk
  import gobject